cisagov/cyhy_amis/ansible/roles/docker/README.md

 Here's how to use it in a playbook:

-    - hosts: mongo
+    - hosts: docker
       become: yes
       become_method: sudo
       roles:
-         - mongo
+         - docker

 License
 -------